CSFTL Quick Stats

 - “Quick connectors” push on lower anchors

-Overall impression of the seat is that it is an easy to use, comfortable seat that performs well in all functions: harnessed mode, high back booster mode, and backless mode.
+The Transitions is an easy to use, comfortable car seat that performs well in all functions: harnessed mode, high back booster mode, and backless mode.
 The harness height yields a long-lasting seat in harness mode.
 With the optimal padding on the bottom, it would suit even the pickiest child in terms of comfort.
-With the added J clips, it makes removing the cover a breeze.
-The buckle tongue holders also make for a seat that is easy to use, especially in the summer months, as it keeps the hot metal away from the child’s skin.
+The J clips make removing the cover a breeze.
+The buckle tongue holders keep hot metal away from the child’s skin and make the summer months a bit easier.
 At 19 inches wide, it’s also fairly narrow, which could be beneficial to those families that need to fit 3 across in a vehicle.

 Want to win one for yourself?
 Enter using the Rafflecopter widget below!